Communication from the Commission - Services of general interest in Europe

 13. Public authorities are faced with the question of how to ensure that the missions they assign to services of general interest are executed according to a high standard of quality and in the most efficient manner.
 There are several ways in which such missions can be fulfilled.
 The choice will be made taking into account in particular:

-The choice of different means for different services - or even for the same service where circumstances vary from one Member State to another or within a Member State - should therefore not be seen as contradictory, but on the contrary as an essential feature of effectiveness.
+The choice of different means for different services - or even for the same service where circumstances vary from a Member State to another or within a Member State- should therefore not be seen as contradictory, but on the contrary as an essential feature of effectiveness.

 3. SERVICES OF GENERAL INTEREST AND THE SINGLE MARKET

 17. However, certain services of general interest do not lend themselves to a plurality of providers, for instance where only one single provider can be economically viable.
 In these circumstances, public authorities will usually grant exclusive and special rights for providing the service of general interest by awarding concessions for limited periods through tendering procedures.
-Competition at the moment of the award of the tender is meant to ensure that the missions assigned to a service of general interest are met at low cost to the public.
+Competition at the moment of the award of the tender is meant to ensure that the missions assigned to a service of general interest are met at least public cost.

 3. The Commission shall ensure the application of the provisions of this Article, and shall, where necessary, address appropriate directives or decisions to Member States."